When I first started on WordPress – it's been a while – I was a young, innocent blogger.

 - By default everything is encrypted: connections to external services, local files and directory access.

-- The plugin needs some time to be fully mastered.
+- The plugin requires a little time to be fully mastered.
+We still appreciate the explanatory videos to make our task easier.

 - You can't save to Google Drive with the free version.